-I keep finding the most original new ideas at this site called Krokotak.com.
+I keep finding the cutest cardboard crafts for kids at this site called Krokotak.com.
 They seem to have a knack for collecting really original ideas, which is not easy these days.

 I love how this project lets artists of all ages use yarn in a creative way.
 I tried this in my art camp which has kinder through 4th graders, and they all loved customizing their little cardboard kitties.
 In the end, some found the wire whiskers a little difficult to poke and attach.
 Drawing them with a black marker was fine too.

 - Corrugated cardboard, 3.5″ x 7″ rectangles, cut to kitten shapes shown